 As well as master-minding Masturbation Monday, Kayla Lords runs The Smutlancer – a website for the folks who create content about sex and want to get paid for for it.
 I currently have three different tabs open to The Smutlancer, and on high anxiety days you’ll often find me devouring articles like I devour giant chocolate buttons when on my period.
 The resources Kayla is creating give me so much inspiration and hope that I can reach my goals as a sex writer.

-Tuesdays are going to be, from now on, a day I get stuff posted to my Patreon.
+Tuesdays are going to be, from now on, a day I get stuff posted to X [a platform I no longer use].
 Right now I’m aiming for at least two pieces of exclusive content for the folks who support me there every month: one piece of bonus smut and early access to a new audio porn recording.
 Of course, on bad mental health days I sometimes won’t have posted anything by this point in the week.
 In which case I try not to feel like I’m failing, and instead sit down and write something filthy that turns me on.

 Tuesday is also when new episodes of The Dildorks – a podcast by Bex Caputo and Kate Sloan – get released.
 It’s actually first sex-positive podcast I started listening to, right after I started blogging in October 2017.
 Their brand is dorky discourse on sex, dating, and masturbating and every episode is filled with puns and insightful discussion about kink.
 It’s often the podcast I listen to while sitting in the doctor’s waiting room, as I nervously fidget and wonder if there’ll be a problem with me getting another prescription for my anti-depressants.

 On my blog, nothing much happens on the surface, but behind scenes I’m usually trying to write the other blog posts I want to publish that week, plus pitching ideas, scheduling tweets, and making lists of all the little admin things that come with trying to build an audience as a sex writer.